 Have a Backup Plan for ESL Technology

 Going along with the guideline from above, have at least a minimal backup plan in case of a technology catastrophe.
 Mine usually involves giving access to my PowerPoint slides using Google Drive.
-In case the computer console won’t work, students can follow along easily enough on their phones.
+In case the computer console doesn’t work, students can follow along easily enough on their phones.

 Test the Volume and Picture from the Back of the Class

-It may be obvious but it’s also worth stating!
+It may be obvious, but it’s also worth stating!
 For ESL listening activities, test the volume of audio things before class starts.

-During class, if you ask students, “Can you hear it?,” they’ll usually say yes, even if they can’t!
-It’s best to test this out yourself by physically walking to the back of class.
+During class, if you ask students, “Can you hear it?” they’ll usually say yes, even if they can’t!
+It’s best to test this out yourself by physically walking to the back of the class.
 This is also an opportunity to see if the screen or monitor is visible from the back of the classroom.

 Not all Students Have Smartphones

 These days, it’s easy to assume that most students have smartphones.
 It’s generally a good assumption.
-But, there is always 1-2 students a semester who don’t, for whatever reason.
+But, there are always 1-2 students a semester who don’t, for whatever reason.
 I think about this when I’m designing my ESL lesson plans and ensure that these students are not left out.

 Back Up Important Things

-It has never happened to me (knock on wood) but I do have some fear about losing something very important online, like grades.
+It has never happened to me (knock on wood), but I do have some fear about losing something very important online, like grades.
 While I do use Google Drive spreadsheets for grades, I quickly print off a copy of it after I enter grades for tests or homework.
-Then, it goes into a forgotten drawer in my desk, just in case I might happen to need it.
+Then, it goes into a forgotten drawer in my desk, just in case, I might happen to need it.
 Another option is to take a picture with your phone after making changes to anything important.

 Don’t Hide Behind Technology for Teaching English